Missions & Outreach

 The goal of the Guatemala Mission Team of Kirk of Kildaire, Presbyterian is to help improve the lives of the indigenous peoples in Guatemala.
 Projects that will be funded by the group should fall into one of the following categories:

 - economic development

 All projects will have financial support from The Kirk and other contributors at the inception of the program but should ultimately be self-sustainable.

-We take two mission trips each year in early January and late July/early August.
-Each trip lasts 7-8 days.
+We take one mission trip each year in early January.
+Each trip lasts 7 days.
 The maximum number of participants is 15.
 We strive to always take a mix of returning and new travelers and average 3-5 new travelers each trip.
 We also welcome travelers from other congregations.